Aggregations

 : 'max' - The aggregation function namefield

-: string - The field to find maximum value fromalias
+: string - The field to find maximum value fromalias?

-: string - The record alias to use
+: string - Record alias (defaults to$record

 {